echoreader/vibefit.blog/content/blog/how-to-care-for-curly-hair.md

 After the hair is fully dry and the gel has formed a hard cast, I use the **Scrunching** technique again but this time to "SOTC" (Scrunch Out the Cast).
 I gently crush the gel cast until the hair feels soft, revealing defined, bouncy curls.
 This is my favorite part of the **Curl Routine**!

+> Looking to boost your hair health even more?
+Read [How to Make Your Hair Grow Faster in a Day](https://vibefit.blog/how-to-make-your-hair-grow-faster-in-a-day/) for quick, effective tips.

 ## 5. How to Protect Your Curls: Overnight and Refreshing Care

 Even after the perfect wash day, maintenance is required to preserve **Hair Definition** and **Hydration**.